ORGANIZATIONS

 Contact: anabelgrocery@gmail.com

-The purpose of Animal Rights Alliance at Cornell shall be to provide a space for individuals of all backgrounds who have an interest in ending suffering and exploitation of all animals, through advocacy, education, outreach, campaigning, and a plant-based lifestyle.
+The purpose of the Animal Rights Alliance at Cornell shall be to provide a space for individuals of all backgrounds who have an interest in ending suffering and exploitation of all animals, through advocacy, education, outreach, campaigning, and a plant-based lifestyle.
 CARA seeks to increase the accessibility of a plant-based diet and help individuals explore the world of plant-based eating.

 Cornell Bee Club is a group that is dedicated to teaching the art of beekeeping and learning about bees.
 Bee Club has about eight hives located at Dilmun Hill Student Farm, and is open to students, faculty, staff, and community members.
 Past events have included hive inspections, soap making, frame-building, candle-making, honey extraction, and visiting local apiaries and workshops.